Research Services

 Advanced Anatomical Services (AAS) offers on-site assistance with anatomical and biomedical research projects, most frequently to principal investigators and other researchers at academic institutions, hospitals and biotechnology companies.
 Typical services include assistance with the assessment, planning or practical implementation of research projects.
 Most of these involve the use of human or animal materials for the purpose of testing novel biomedical applications, experimental surgical instruments and procedures, as well as other innovative biotechnologies.

-Assistance with research projects varies greatly, but may include such activities
+Assistance with research varies greatly, but may include activities such as

 Research dissections may involve procedures such as harvesting